HIV trial in Libya: Torture

-Ashraf Ahmed al-Hadzhudzh has reportedly lost an eye, and one of his hands has been paralyzed.
+Ashraf al-Hadzhudzh has reportedly lost an eye, and one of his hands has been paralyzed.
 Snezhana Dimitrova declared that her hands were tied behind her back and she was hung from a door dislocating her shoulders, and that she was told to "confess or you will die here."
 Nasya Nenova testified that "We were alone there with those men who did everything they wanted to do."
 In May 2005 Human Rights Watch interviewed them in Jadida prison.

 In her book, Valya Cherveniashka describes the torture sessions in detail.
 In the chapter "The Red Carpet" she describes first day of interrogation:

-In another chapter, "The Hell in Me", there are tens of examples of torture, including dogs, hanging, beating, humiliating and many more.

 Ashraf al-Hadzhudzh, the Palestinian intern, told Human Rights Watch "We had barbaric, sadistic torture for a crime we didn’t do...They used electric shocks, drugs, beatings, police dogs, sleep prevention...The confession was like multiple choice, and when I gave a wrong answer they shocked me."

 Valentina Siropulo told Human Rights Watch "I confessed during torture with electricity.
 They put small wires on my toes and on my thumbs.
 Sometimes they put one on my thumb and another on either my tongue, neck or ear."

 Kristiana Valcheva said interrogators used a small machine with cables and a handle that produced electricity, saying that "During the shocks and torture they asked me where the AIDS came from and what is your role..."
 She said that Libyan interrogators subjected her to electric shocks on her breasts and genitals.
 "My confession was all in Arabic without translation, [...]
 We were ready to sign anything just to stop the torture."

-Lawyers for the accused medical personnel have asked for 5 million Libyan dinars (approx. €3.1million/US$3.7 mullion as of 2005) as compensation.
+Lawyers for the accused medical personnel have asked for 5 million Libyan dinars (approx. €3.1million/US$3.7 million as of 2005) as compensation.
 Much of the evidence is based on medical reports prepared by authorities from Bulgaria relating to marks and scars on the defendants.
 All of the accused Libyans deny the charges, and none of them were jailed.
 After several procedural delays, their trial began in late May 2005.
 On 7 June 2005, the 10 defendants were acquitted.

 The prisoners were sued by several Libyan police officers for slandering them with the allegations of torture.
 However, on 27 May 2007, the prisoners were acquitted of these charges and the plaintiffs ordered to pay the legal fees.